Muneeb720213/CQI-EVALUATION-TASK-SOFTWARE-CONSTRUCTION/README.md

 - ✅ Formal Report

 ## Instructions:
-All diagrams and prototypes are present in the final compiled report (Docx. file and pdf).
+All diagrams and prototypes are present in the final compiled report (Docx. and pdf Files).